MirrorNetworking/Mirror/doc/Articles/General/Migration.md

 }
 ```

-Please note that the default transport [Telpathy](../Transports/Telepathy.md), completely ignores channels, all messages are reliable, sequenced and fragmented.
-They just work with no fuss.
-If you want to take advantage of unreliable channels use LLAPITransport instead.

 ### 6. Change SyncListStruct to SyncList

 There is a bug in the original UNet Weaver that makes it mess with our `MirrorNG.SyncListStruct` without checking the namespace.
 In MirrorNG, we fixed SyncLists so that they work with structs by default.